hans-team/HANS/README.markdown

-Hardware Actions and Notificacions System (HANS) allows your plugable hardware to express itsellf.
+# Hardware Actions and Notifications System

-HANS is a new refactoring of the old Hermes project.
+**HANS** is a **Hardware Actions and Notifications Syste** that allows your plugable hardware to express itself.
+It's also a reimplementation of the old [Hermes](http://forja.guadalinex.org/plugins/mediawiki/index.php?group_id=18) project.